 The funded ratio of the plan measures the ratio of net assets against actuarially determined liabilities and is an indicator of the fiscal strength of the fund's ability to meet obligations to its members.
-The Fund commissioned an actuarial valuation in 2018.
-The valuation found that the funding status of the Fund as of December 31, 2018 is 36.88% compared to 49.62% at December 31, 2017 and 40.94% in 2016.
-The unfunded actuarial accrued liability was \$2.69 million on December 31, 2018, as compared to \$1.48 million on December 31, 2017 and \$1.73 million on December 31, 2016.
-This was an increase of approximately \$1.2 million, or 81.58% when compared to the previous year.
-A change in certain actuarial assumptions in 2018, which now aligns with those used by the Illinois Municipal Retirement Fund ("IMRF"), was the primary reason for the increase in the unfunded actuarial accrued liability.
+The Fund commissioned an actuarial valuation in 2018 which was updated for 2019.
+The valuation found that the funding status of the Fund as of December 31, 2019 is 46.12% compared to 36.88% at December 31, 2018 and 49.62% in 2017.
+The unfunded actuarial accrued liability was \$2.35 million on December 31, 2019, as compared to \$2.69 million on December 31, 2018 and \$1.48 million on December 31, 2017.
+This was decrease of around \$340,000, or a decrease of 12.60% when compared to the previous year.
+The decrease from 2018 to 2019 was due primarily to a strong investment performance during the year.
+A change in certain actuarial assumptions in 2018, which now aligns with those used by the Illinois Municipal Retirement Fund ("IMRF"), was the primary reason for the increase in the unfunded actuarial accrued liability from 2017 to 2018.
 Those assumptions include an increase in the discount rate, a change in assumptions associated with rates of mortality, retirement, termination, disability and participation.
 The discount rate used to calculate the actuarial accrued liability for December 31, 2018 is 6.50% as compared to 5.90% at December 31, 2017.
 For more information, please refer to the Schedule of Changes in the Employer's Net OPEB Liability included in the Required Supplementary Information section of this report.

-The assumptions used in the 2018 actuarial valuation impact the Fund's funded ratio.
+The assumptions used in the 2019 actuarial valuation impact the Fund's funded ratio.
 The key assumptions used in the valuation include that 1) the Fund will earn a 6.50% annual rate of return on its investments, 2) healthcare costs will increase between 4.00% and 8.50% annually over the long term, and 3) the costs of satisfying the unfunded actuarial accrued liability of the Fund will be amortized over a 15-year open period.